khubaib11/github-stars-crawler-CICD/README.md

-# GitHub Stars Crawler
+# GitHub Stars Crawler (GraphQL Version)

-This project uses the GitHub GraphQL API to crawl repository star counts and store them in PostgreSQL.
+This project crawls GitHub repositories using the **GraphQL API** to collect star counts and stores the data in PostgreSQL.
+It also generates a CSV file of crawled repositories.

+---

+## Features Implemented ✅

+- **Repository crawling:**
+  `crawler.js` fetches repositories from GitHub GraphQL API based on **10 star count partitions**.

+- **PostgreSQL storage:**
+  - Stores repository information in the `repos` table:
+    - `github_id` (primary key)
+    - `full_name`
+    - `html_url`
+    - `stars`
+    - `crawled_at` timestamp
+  - Removes previous data before inserting new results.
+  - Handles duplicates using `ON CONFLICT DO UPDATE`.

+- **CSV export:**
+  - After crawling, `repos.csv` is generated with all repository data.
+  - CSV can be uploaded as an artifact in GitHub Actions.

+- **GitHub Actions integration:**
+  - Workflow (`crawl.yml`) runs the crawler on **push to main** only.
+  - Safely commits updated CSV to the repository without causing infinite loops.
+  - Uploads a backup artifact for each run.

+---

+## Limitations / Not Accomplished ❌

+- **Does not fetch 100k+ repositories yet:**
+  - Due to GitHub API and rate limits, each partition fetches up to 1,000 repositories.
+  - With 10 partitions × 1,000 per partition, the database currently contains ~10,000 repositories.

+---

 ## How It Works
-1. `crawler.js` fetches repositories using GitHub's GraphQL API.
-2. Data (id, full_name, stars) is saved into a Postgres database.
-3. `repo_stars_history` stores daily star snapshots.
-4. The workflow (`crawl.yml`) runs the process automatically via GitHub Actions.

-## Scalability
-- For 500 million repos, partition data collection by creation date or star range (e.g., crawl smaller segments in parallel).
-- Use message queues (e.g., RabbitMQ) to distribute crawling tasks.
-- Add caching or incremental updates to only refresh changed repos.
+1. **Partitioned crawling:**
+   - The crawler fetches repositories in **10 star count partitions**.
+   - Each partition fetches repositories with `first=100` per GraphQL page, up to a max of 1,000 per partition.

+2. **GraphQL API:**
+   - Uses GitHub GraphQL API with pagination cursors.
+   - Can be extended to fetch nested metadata in future updates.

+3. **Data storage:**
+   - Previous data is cleared before inserting new results.
+   - Duplicate GitHub IDs update existing records with the latest star count.

+4. **CSV generation:**
+   - After crawling, `repos.csv` is generated with all repositories.
+   - CSV is committed back to the repo and uploaded as an artifact.

+5. **Workflow safety:**
+   - Commits only happen if the crawler changes the CSV.
+   - Workflow ignores `repos.csv` pushes to prevent infinite loops.

+---

-## Schema Evolution
+## Schema Evolution (Planned)

-To store metadata like issues, pull requests, and comments:
-- Add new related tables (e.g., `issues`, `pull_requests`).
+- Add new tables for metadata: `issues`, `pull_requests`, `comments`, `reviews`, `commits`.
 - Use foreign keys referencing `repos.github_id`.
+- Store `last_seen_at` timestamps to update only changed rows.
-- Use `ON CONFLICT DO UPDATE` to efficiently refresh changed records.
+- Use `ON CONFLICT DO UPDATE` for efficient refreshes.

-## 🚀 Future Work

-If we scale to 500M repositories:
-- Use **distributed databases** (like CockroachDB or TimescaleDB).
+---

+## Scalability (Future Work)

+- **For 500M repositories:**
-- Partition data by stars or creation date for faster queries.
+  - Partition queries by star count and creation date to fetch subsets.
+  - Use message queues (RabbitMQ/Kafka) to distribute crawling tasks.
-- Implement **incremental crawling** (only update changed repos).
+  - Implement caching or incremental updates for only changed repositories.
+  - Use distributed databases like **CockroachDB** or **TimescaleDB**.
-- Use **parallel jobs in GitHub Actions** to crawl multiple partitions.
+  - Implement parallel jobs in GitHub Actions for faster partition crawling.

-- Add metadata tables for:
-  - `issues`, `pull_requests`, `comments`, `reviews`, `commits`, `ci_checks`
-- To handle updates (like new comments on a PR):
-  - Store each entity (e.g., `issue_id`, `comment_id`) with a `last_seen_at` timestamp.
-  - On re-crawl, only update changed rows — this keeps updates efficient.
+- **Metadata crawling:**
+  - Fetch and store additional repository metadata (issues, PRs, commits, CI checks).
+  - Only update changed entities to reduce database writes.

+---